harrywsanders/USA-Sentiment-Mapping-from-Tweets/README.md

 gather a political sentiment using the mean score and the mean confidence of that UserID, and map county-level political entropy.
 It's currently in its early stages– the visualization above was a preliminary analysis.

+### To use this script, you need a data table with:
+* Tweets, referring to some political issue.
+* The lat and longitude of the tweet location – it's helpful if you also have the country and continent of origin (as I did with the dataset I wrote this for), but it's not at all necessary and could be added in a couple of quick lines.
+* A fun loving spirit :)

 ### In the future, we aim to:
 * Rank counties by political entropy, and predict election variance by this measure.
 * Establish a measurement of political entropy over time– especially how it relates to the rise of Trump-era partisainship.